Backflow Preventers in Winnipeg: Protecting Your Water Supply

 Consequences of Non-Compliance

 Failure to install or maintain a required backflow preventer can result in fines and, in extreme cases, disconnection of your water service.
-The City has been increasingly enforcing these requirements, so don't ignore that notice.
+The City of Winnipeg has been increasingly enforcing these requirements across all neighbourhoods, particularly in Tuxedo, Bridgwater, and other areas with high irrigation system density.
+Do not ignore the notice.